Ibtasam-98/netflix-app-ui-design/README.md

 The goal is to eventually replicate a significant portion of the Netflix mobile UI, including (but not limited to):

-* Home Screen with various content carousels.
+* Home Screen with various content carousels
-* Movie and TV Show detail pages.
+* Movie and TV Show detail pages
-* Search functionality.
+* Search functionality
-* Navigation elements.
+* Navigation elements
 * And potentially more features as the project evolves.